Garbanzo and Tuna Salad with Parsley and Red Pepper

 I love the combination of beans, tuna, and parsley, and parsley has been declared one of the World’s Healthiest foods because it contains lots of anti-oxidants.
 For sure if I was still going off to teach school every day, this is a salad I’d love for a delicious No-Heat Lunch.
 Red peppers are especially good in the fall, so if you like these flavors, please give this salad a try!

 Drain the can of garbanzo beans into a colander and rinse well with cold water.
 Let drain or pat dry with paper towels so the beans aren’t wet.
 Whisk together the olive oil, lemon juice, salt, and pepper to make the dressing.
 Put the beans into a bowl, mix with about half the dressing mixture, and let beans marinate while you prep the other ingredients.
 (I have no idea why I marinated the beans in a different bowl, duh.)

 Chop up the red bell pepper and chop about 1/4 cup chopped red onion.
 (You can also use sliced green onion if you’re not a raw onion fan.)
 Finely chop about a cup of parsley.
 I like curly parsley in this salad, but curly or flat parsley will work.
 Drain the tuna and break apart with a fork.
 (Keep it slightly chunky.)
 When all the ingredients are ready, gently mix the marinated beans, red pepper, onion, and parsley into the tuna, adding the rest of the dressing (as much as you prefer.)

-More Amazing Salads with Parsley:
+More Salad Recipes with Parsley:

 Weekend Food Prep: